-So, in closing I am officially going on record to say that Orienpet lilies are NOT lily trees, not here on the Prairies anyway.
+So, in closing I am officially going on record to say that Orienpet lilies are NOT lily trees, not here on the Prairies anyway!
 I have grown each variety but one, labeled as a lily tree in this mail order catalog in question, and not one of them has grown taller than 4 feet here.
+Ever. (they still haven't achieved any height greater than 5 feet as of 2016).
 By all means give orienpets a try if you are in Zone 3, for there really is no way to know if they will be hardy, reliable or not until you try one - but don't be disappointed when they fail to achieve tree status in your eyes, and please don't blame your gardening skills on their lack of tree growth or lack of vigour after the first year either!
 Be sure to read all 3 articles here regarding my own trials and tribulations with Orienpets over the years.

-Fellner hybrids we are evaluating currently.
+Fellner hybrids.
 How do hardy 5 to 6 foot stems with 50 flowers and blooms for 2-3 weeks in vivid and unfading colors sound to you?
-Oh my, Mr. Fellner is definitely right, the best is yet to come!Now, if you want a tree-like lily in Zone 3, best be keeping your eyes on some of the
+Oh my, Mr. Fellner was definitely right, the best is yet to come!Now, if you want a tree-like lily in Zone 3, best be keeping your eyes on some of the